michaelkolesidis/pixelated/README.md

 ![Pixelated Logo](./assets/android-chrome-192x192.png)

-An addictive game of strategy and colour!
+An addictive game of strategy and color!

 ## About

 Pixelated is a puzzle-based strategy game that requires a mix of skill and luck.
-The objective is to change the colour of the squares until the entire screen is a single solid colour.
+The objective is to change the color of the squares until the entire screen is a single solid color.

 ![Screenshot](./screenshots/screenshot-small.png)

 ## How To Play

-Starting with the square in the upper left corner you can change the colour of the blocks in order to match that of the surrounding squares.
-This is done repeatedly until the entire screen is one colour.
+Starting with the square in the upper left corner you can change the color of the blocks in order to match that of the surrounding squares.
+This is done repeatedly until the entire screen is one color.
 The goal is to clear the screen in as few moves as possible.
-Under the default settings, you must do so in under 22 moves to win.
-The game is controlled by the large coloured blocks at the bottom of the screen.
+You must do so in under 22 moves to win.
+The game is controlled by the color buttons at the bottom of the screen.

 ## Features